Close

 Fine art photographer Keith Dotson on location in the Mississippi Delta with British television host and comedian Griff Rhys Jones, O.B.E.

 About a month prior to filming, I received an email from a researcher for the production company in Sydney asking if I would be willing to meet Griff for a session making photographs of an abandoned location in Mississippi.
-(AND she also asked if I could recommend any good locations to film!)

 I won’t lie, shooting with a crew and a host was a little weird for me!

-Watch the video below to see what the day was like for Teena and I, working with the TV crew on location.
+Watch the video to see what the day was like for Teena and I, working with the TV crew on location.

 Behind-the-scenes photos from the day of filming in Mississippi